vikash-ftw/Hyperledger-Fabric-v2/README.md

    },
    ```

-   - **Here in the "organizations": "Org1MSP": "adminPrivateKey": "path" key -> copy your private key from `peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp/keystore/priv_sk` : Here priv_sk is the filename of private key file under 'keystore' dir (Do not copy the contents inside this priv_sk file - Just copy the filename and paste in 'path' replacing 'privateKey-filename' under "organizations": "Org1MSP": "adminPrivateKey": "path" key)**
+   - **Here in the "organizations": "Org1MSP": "adminPrivateKey": "path" key -> copy your private key from `peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp/keystore/priv_sk` : Here priv_sk is the filename of private key file under 'keystore' directory (Do not copy the contents inside this priv_sk file - Just copy the filename and paste in 'path' replacing 'privateKey-filename' under "organizations": "Org1MSP": "adminPrivateKey": "path" key)**

    - **An example case is there defined above under '### example - ###'**